MeWs-byte/Game-Clock/README.md

  Personally I want the program to run every time the pi boots, let's run it as a systemd service!

- systemd service

-save configuration as `sudo nano /lib/systemd/system/miflo.service`
+ save configuration as
+`sudo nano /lib/systemd/system/miflo.service`

-contents of file:

-[Unit]
-Description=MiFlo
-After=network.target

-[Service]
-ExecStart=/usr/bin/python3 main.py
-WorkingDirectory=/home/pi/MiFloV2
-StandardOutput=inherit
-StandardError=inherit
-Restart=always
-User=root

-[Install]
-WantedBy=multi-user.target

-sudo chmod 777 /lib/systemd/system/miflo.service sudo systemctl daemon-reload sudo systemctl enable miflo.service